 By mutually reinforcing our partners' and our sustainability initiatives, we will strive to enhance the value of value chain as a whole and continue to be an essential part of society in the future.

-The implementation of these initiatives will be monitored by the Environment and Sustainability Committee, a subordinate organization of the Executive Committee, and the Board of Directors will be responsible for supervising the implementation.
+The implementation of these initiatives will be monitored by the Sustainability Committee, a subordinate under the Executive Committee, and the Board of Directors will be responsible for supervising the implementation.

 Basic processes of value chain management